Holt, Wiltshire: Industrial Holt

 Members of the Beaven family started a leather dressing factory at Holt in the 1770s.
 They had previously been woolstaplers and fellmongers.
 The company, later called J. & T. Beaven Ltd, also processed wool, manufactured gloves, and processed sheepskins into chamois leather until sometime after 1970.
 During the Second World War, the Beavens held contracts to produce linings for flying jackets and gloves for the RAF.
 Since 1995, the company has existed as an Anglo-European wholesaler of car care products, including chamois leather, but manufacturing in Holt ended in 1990.
 The factory site has been redeveloped for mixed residential and commercial use.

 In the 1830s, the Sawtell family, feather merchants by trade, established a bedding factory in the village, on the site of the old spa.
-For the next 150 years, the company produced bedding, bed-steads, and feathers for commercial use.
-Sawtells was wound up in the 1990s, the factory site was used for a while as industrial premises before being demolished and redeveloped for housing.
+For the next 150 years, the company produced bedding, bedsteads, and feathers for commercial use.
+Sawtells was wound up in the 1990s, and the factory site was used for a while as industrial premises before being demolished and redeveloped for housing.

 Holt and the railway

 The success of both Beavens and Sawtells became reliant on their use of the railway to export their products.
 In 1848, the Wilts, Somerset and Weymouth Railway Company opened their line southward from Thingley Junction near Chippenham, at first only as far as Westbury.
 The line passed the village to the southeast but no local station was provided.
 The company sold its line to the Great Western Railway (GWR) in 1850.
 In 1857 the GWR completed the Devizes branch line, which met the earlier line to the east of the village.
 By 1861 there was a single-platform interchange at the junction to allow passengers to transfer between main line and branch line trains.

 Holt Junction station opened to passengers in 1874, although the only access from the village was by footpath; in 1877 a road connection was made and a goods shed was added, from which the wares of Beavens and Sawtells were exported.
 The Beeching report saw the goods yard closed in 1963.
 The Devizes branch and the village station were closed in 1966 and subsequently demolished.
 The line between Bradford Junction and Thingley Junction was singled, and the junction curve allowing trains from Bradford-on-Avon to run towards Holt, removed.

-Governance
+Local government

+Holt is a civil parish with an elected parish council.
+It is in the area of Wiltshire Council, a unitary authority, which is responsible for most local government functions.

 Holt formed part of the ancient hundred of Bradford, which was divided into civil parishes in 1894.
 A boundary review of 1934 transferred part of the abolished parish of Bradford Without to Holt.

-Today, the village is part of the 'Holt and Staverton' council electoral ward.
-The ward stretches south west to Staverton and north-east to Monkton Farleigh.
-The population of the ward at the 2011 census was 4,523.

-Since 2010, Holt has been part of the Chippenham constituency.
-Duncan Hames the Chippenham MP from 2010 to 2015, was resident in the village.
-Before 2010, the village was part of the Westbury constituency.